jonkavana/Programming-and-Scripting-EOY-Project/README.md

  - Petal Width
  - Classs (Species)

 Sepal, by way of distinction to a petal, is the outermost part of the Iris flower according to [Biology Dictionary](https://biologydictionary.net/sepal/ "Biology Dictionary").
-These are important attriubtes to focus on, as they allow for a clear pattern for distinguishing between the different types of Iris.
+These are important attributes to focus on, as they allow for a clear pattern for distinguishing between the different types of Iris.
 The variances of size as detailed by Fisher too, will show a distinguishing trend between the sepal and petal.

-Fisher sought to apply this discipline to taxonomy [Wiley Online Library](https://onlinelibrary.wiley.com/doi/abs/10.1111/j.1469-1809.1936.tb02137.x "Wiley Online Library") by way of measuring the difference in Iris Flowers.
-Approaching it with his background in mathematics, his work also harnassed the concept of "linear functions of the measurements by which the populations are best discriminate".
+Fisher sought to apply this discipline to taxonomy by way of measuring the difference in Iris Flowers.
+Approaching it with his background in mathematics, his work also harnassed the concept of "linear functions of the measurements by which the populations are best discriminate" as deatiled in [Wiley Online Library](https://onlinelibrary.wiley.com/doi/abs/10.1111/j.1469-1809.1936.tb02137.x "Wiley Online Library").

 Taxonomy, according to [Merriam-Webster](https://www.merriam-webster.com/dictionary/taxonomy "Merriam-Webster") is the "general principles of scientific classification" as they apply to flowers.
 We can see that this is the highest point at which the two disciplines are merging, mathematical concepts and the classification of flowers.

 ### Praise for the Literature

 To fully appreciate the paper, there is a requirement to have an understanding for the reoccuring language within it.
-In this case, I am speaking about 'species' and 'genus'.
+In this case, in relation to the terms  'species' and 'genus'.
 Genus is the collective term for similar plants, according to the [National Gardening Association](https://garden.org/courseweb/course1/week3/page3.htm "NGA").
 The term species, can only refer to the name of the specific plant within the genus per the same source.

-The measurements taken by Dr. Anderson and subsequently analysed by Fisher, within this dataset are unambiguous and are distinctive to each species.
+The measurements taken by Dr. Anderson and subsequently analysed by Fisher, within this dataset are unambiguous and are distinctive to each species and the elements of its composition.
 This transparancy is so crucial as it allows for less and less scrutiny of the datas validity.

 From a mathematical perspective, there is a logical sequence of events that Fisher has portrayed in the linear dimensions and how they are structuerd.
 That there are four different measurements, each with their own place in the formula is a positive movement as it caters for each of the attributes of Sepal Length & Width, as well as Petal Length & Width.

 Because of the ananlysis that Fisher performed, according to [Towards Science](https://towardsdatascience.com/the-iris-dataset-a-little-bit-of-history-and-biology-fb4812f5a7b5 "Towards Science"), the discriminant function was successful in performing its function.
 That is, to successfully distinguish between the three species.

-One of the greaest pieces of praise that can be said of this paper is its longevity and adaptability to new areas of study, which will be spoken about in greater detail later on.
+One of the greaest pieces of praise that can be said of this paper is its longevity and adaptability to new areas of study, which will be spoken about in greater detail later on in the scetion titled "The Iris Dataset in modern literature".

 ### Criticism of the literature

 As mentioned previously in this analysis, there are three specific species that have been detailed in the collection.
-However, as detailed under the 'Arithmetical Procedure' there are only of the three that have been acknowledged.
-According to the 'Arithmetical Procedure' section of the paper, there were only two species taken from the first set of Iris.
+However, as detailed under the 'Arithmetical Procedure' there are only two of the three that have been acknowledged.
+According to the 'Arithmetical Procedure' section of the paper, there were only two species taken from the Iris.
 These were the Iris Setosa and the Iris Versicolor.
-This has been done without any mention of the Iris VIrginica whatsoever, despite it being detailed in the abstract of this widely used paper.
+This has been done without any mention of the Iris Virginica whatsoever, despite it being detailed in the abstract of this widely cited paper.

-Then, without any mention of the third species, we are now introduced to a variation in the genus, the Iris Viriginica.
-This piece of information is planted into a table under 'Arithmetical Procedure'section.
-This was a confusing element to stumble across as there is no mention of it until we read the table, at which point it is dropped again from the mathematical analysis in Table 2 "Observed means for two species and their difference (cm)".
+Without any mention of this third species, the Iris Viriginica, it is detailed as a piece of information in a table under 'Arithmetical Procedure'section.
+This was a confusing element to stumble across as there is no mention of it until we read the table.
+ONce this table ends, the Iris Virginica is dropped again from the mathematical analysis in Table 2 "Observed means for two species and their difference (cm)".

 Furthermore, there is no mention of why there is a third species as part of this paper until we reach a much later stage of the paper.
 This is only done once all mathematic foundations are in place.
 That there is no mention of the Iris Virginica outside of this table, serves the paper poorly in my opinion.
 There is no purpose or intended relevance to be garnered.
 There is also no apparent significance attached to the rationale provided by the author as to its ommission.

 It is at the point, in the 'Applications to the theory of Allopolyploidy' that we discover that the first two species were measured within the same natural colony.
 We discover that the third was taken from somewhere else by Dr. Anderson.
 There has been a significant amount of mathematical preparation and calculation completed before this detail is revealed.
-Fisher does address this issue, eventually, with an acknowledgement of stating that it may 'disturb the mean and their variabilities' [Wiley Online Library](https://onlinelibrary.wiley.com/doi/epdf/10.1111/j.1469-1809.1936.tb02137.x "Wiley Online Library").
+Fisher does address this issue, eventually, with an acknowledgement of stating that it may 'disturb the mean and their variabilities' as per [Wiley Online Library](https://onlinelibrary.wiley.com/doi/epdf/10.1111/j.1469-1809.1936.tb02137.x "Wiley Online Library").
 To me, this is not a minor oversight as it introduces an opaque view of the experimentation.

 In relation to the layout of the mathematical components, there are some concerns too.
-These layout peculiarities are quite conflicitng and feel overlooked from the perspective of Fisher.
+These layout peculiarities are quite conflicting and feel overlooked from the perspective of Fisher.
 He states "For reasons to be discussed later we shall estimate the variance of a single plant by dividing 1085.5522 by 95", retrieved from [Wiley Online Library](https://onlinelibrary.wiley.com/doi/epdf/10.1111/j.1469-1809.1936.tb02137.x "Wiley Online Library").
-This, I feel is neither a benefit to the reader, or a point that is guides us to the material for review at a later date.
-If a reader of this paper does not have a basic understanding of the mathematics, it adds unnecessary confusion where it is not required as well as not being dealt with.
+This, I feel is neither a benefit to the reader, or a point that guides us to the material for review at a later point.

-### How has the Iris Dataset been adapted to modern literature
+### The Iris Dataset in modern literature

 If you type 'Iris Dataset analysis' into a web browser, and scrape through enough of the sites returned, a common theme to be returned is in the area of Machine Learning.
 Machine Learning, according to [Expert System](https://expertsystem.com/machine-learning-definition/ "Expert System") is an application of artificial intelligence, by which systems learn from all experience that is stored in data, regardless of the format, without being explicitly being told to do so.
 According to [MIT](https://www.technologyreview.com/2018/11/17/103781/what-is-machine-learning-we-drew-you-another-flowchart/ "MIT") it is this development of machine learning algorithms that is powering the development behind the likes of Twitter, YouTube and Facebook.

 The Iris Dataset, has been used with the Support Vector Machine (SVM) by Ritvik Raj, in order to extract greater meaning.
 According to [Ritvik Raj](https://rajritvikblog.wordpress.com/2017/06/29/iris-dataset-analysis-python/ "Ritvik Raj") to test against the algorithm to extract value and makes for a fascinating read in his area of study.

-Having discovered that the SVM model was the most accurate withing his experimentation Raj ran it against the test dataset using the following code:
+Having discovered that the SVM model was the most accurate within his experimentation Raj ran it against the test dataset using the following code:

         knn = KNeighborsClassifier()
         knn.fit(X_train, Y_train)